A JWST investigation into the bar fraction at redshifts 1 < z < 3: The bar fraction

-The higher redshift bin HST bar fraction is close to zero, and thus, a Bayesian approach is used to determine the statistical uncertainty in the computed bar fractions.
-Considering the fraction of a large population with a given attribute (i.e., bars) and neither close to 0 nor 1, the Normal approximation can be assumed to derive uncertainties, but for small sample sizes and extreme population proportion values (e.g., the HST bar fraction at $2 < z \leq 3$), \cite{Cameron_2011} convincingly argues for a Bayesian approach to binomial confidence intervals.
-We adopt this method to estimate the full 68 per cent confidence intervals described above of the bar fraction in the two redshift bins.
-The sample used in this study is approximately mass complete (see below), meaning we do not account for incomplete sampling in the uncertainty estimates.
+The Jeffreys interval \citep[][]{Brown_2001,Gelman_2003}{}{} is used to determine the statistical uncertainty in the computed bar fractions.
+Considering the fraction of a large population with a given attribute (i.e., bars) and neither close to 0 nor 1, the Normal approximation can be assumed to derive uncertainties, but for small sample sizes and extreme population proportion values (e.g., the HST bar fraction at $2 < z \leq 3$), \cite{Cameron_2011} convincingly argues for a beta distribution quantile technique over the ‘normal approximation’ and the \citet[][]{Clopper_1934}{}{} approach, in which the Jeffreys ‘non-informative’ prior can be used interchangeably with the uniform prior.
+We adopt this method to estimate the full 68 per cent confidence intervals of the bar fraction in the two redshift bins.
+The sample used in this study is mass complete, meaning we do not account for incomplete sampling in the uncertainty estimates.
 On the other hand, the more important systematic errors in our analysis stem from the difficulty of defining a galaxy as a disc or barred galaxy.
-The fraction of disc galaxies was estimated by taking the average of the fractions determined above.
-The range of these two independent fractions is interpreted as the main systematic error in the bar fractions.
-For $1 \leq z \leq 2$ and $2 < z \leq 3$, the difference between the participants' disc fractions is 9.0 and 5.1 per cent, respectively.
-Hence, the sum in quadrature of the systematic and statistical errors of the JWST bar fractions are $\approx 18.9^{+ 9.7}_{- 9.4}$ per cent and $\approx 6.6^{+ 7.1}_{- 5.9}$ per cent.
+The fraction of disc galaxies was taken from \citet[][HST disc fraction]{Kartaltepe_2015}{}{} and \citet[][JWST disc fraction]{Ferreira_2022}{}{}.
+The standard error of the mean of the disc fraction found by the participants in the two independent studies is interpreted as the main systematic error in the bar fractions.
+Hence, we sum in quadrature the systematic and statistical errors of the bar fractions to obtain the final uncertainties quoted above.
+The statistical errors for the lower and higher redshift bins are, respectively, $^{+ 0.041}_{- 0.030}$ and $^{+ 0.083}_{- 0.035}$ for HST, and $^{+ 0.033}_{- 0.028}$ and $^{+ 0.046}_{- 0.035}$ for JWST.
+The systematic errors for the lower and higher redshift bins are, respectively, $\pm 0.023$ and $\pm 0.011$ for HST, and $\pm 0.039$ and $\pm 0.046$ for JWST.

-In Figure \ref{fig:mass}, we show the distribution of stellar mass as a function of redshift for all disc galaxies in the optimised sample.
-The disc galaxies are taken from the classification of one of the participants in the disc classification procedure (ZLC).
-Still, we verified that qualitatively similar results are found regardless of the classifier.
-The 95\% empirical completeness limit of the sample, as estimated in \cite{Duncan_2019}, is indicated, showing that most of our sample is above or close to the completeness limit.
-Interestingly, this figure shows that barred galaxies tend to avoid the least massive galaxies at each redshift, in line with the results from \cite{Sheth_2008}.